 A Word of Caution

 As noted above, all CBD is not created equal, and there are serious concerns with the quality of some types of CBD.
 Furthermore, not all CBD products are legal.
-Because of the strange way marijuana was classified, they exist in a legal grey area with each state having their own rules for CBD.
+Because of the strange way marijuana was classified, they exist in a legal grey area with each state having its own rules for CBD.
 The federal status of CBD is still somewhat murky, and it is still prohibited in three states.
 Make sure you are protecting yourself in a physical and legal sense before making a CBD purchase.

 CBD seems to have a great deal of potential, but there are still many questions about its ability to help people.
 Make sure to do your own research, and always consult with a medical professional before consuming CBD.
-However, the anecdotal evidence sounds like good news.
+However, anecdotal evidence sounds like good news.
 Many people have found that it makes a positive difference in their lives.